ZAEDPolSl/FUNCellA/README.md

 # data - A numeric matrix or data.frame with genes/features as rows and samples as columns.
 Row names (gene identifiers) must be provided.
 rownames(data)
 ```
 Next you need pathways to analysis.
-You can use example in pacakge or creat your own.
+You can use example in package or create your own.
 ``` r
 data(pathways)  # examplary pathways in the package paths <- list(